zsiskos/mintbean-hackathon-tell-my-story/README.md

 # My First MintBean Hackathon: Use Data to Tell My Story
 I particpated in my first hackathon, which had a smiple objective: In 4 hours, build a website that uses Google charts to tell my life story.

-To read more about the CHallenge, [check this out](https://github.com/MintbeanHackathons/2020-05-20-tell-your-story-in-data/blob/master/Challenge.md "Hackathon instructions")
+*To read more about the challenge, [check this out](https://github.com/MintbeanHackathons/2020-05-20-tell-your-story-in-data/blob/master/Challenge.md "Hackathon instructions")*

 I had never used Google charts before and while they are quite easy to use, there's a lot of options.
 I also struggled a bit with getting the layout to function the way I wanted and had to abandon some ideas I spent time trying to figure out.